 What: The Leadership Cadre, in partnership with OSSE, will meet to (a) receive comprehensive professional development related to Next Generation Science Standards (NGSS), (b) develop and implement a school-based environmental literacy program using the Environmental Literacy Framework, (c) discuss existing supports and make recommendations regarding environmental literacy implementation in elementary schools, and (d) disseminate information about environmental literacy to their community and garner feedback on the school-based environmental literacy program.

 Outcomes: By bringing together local expertise, OSSE will understand how to better integrate environmental literacy into school curricula and provide rich experiences to students that will lead to improved academic performance of students.

-Incentives: All participants from Cohort 3 schools will be paid a stipend, in addition to receiving professional development.
-Stipend amount will range from $2500-$5000, based on number of representatives from the school and available funds.
-Mentors will receive a stipend of $5000.
-The final number of participants and stipend amounts are to be determined based on available funds.
+Incentives: All participants from Cohort 4 schools will be paid a stipend upon successful completion of the project.
+Stipend amounts will be based on number of representatives from one school and available funds.
+Mentors will also receive a stipend.

 - Washington Yu Ying PCS

 - Environmental Literacy Framework